synergixe/php-beamzer/README.md

 						followers of a user on a social platform.

-						So, all follwers are notified using beamzers' custom notification {ActivityStream} with an
+						So, all follwers are notified using beamzers' custom notification {ActivityStreamNotification} with an
 						action 'paid'.
 					*/

 					$user->followers()->get()->each(function($target, $key) use ($event) {
 						$target->notify(
-				        	new ActivityStream(
+				        	new ActivityStreamNotification(
 				        		$event->producer->setActionPerformed('paid', $event->timing),
 				        		$event->payload,
 				        		$event->timing